camillacabTO/camillacabTO/README.md

 - 👋 Hi, I’m Camila
 - 👀 I’m interested in building applications with the MERN stack (MongoDB, Express, React and Node) & Firebase
-- 🌱 I’m currently learning Python, NextJS, and TypeScript
+- 🌱 I’m currently learning Tailwind CSS, NextJS, and TypeScript
 - 👯 I’m looking to collaborate on challenging React & NextJS web application projects
 - 📫 How to reach me: camillacab@hotmail.com